buildtesters/buildtest/docs/contributing/build_documentation.rst

 ----------------------------------------------------------

-The documentation examples for the buildtest tutorial are run inside the container image ghcr.io/buildtesters/buildtest_spack:latest which means that some of the example output needs to be auto-generated manually.
+The documentation examples for the buildtest tutorial are run inside the container image ghcr.io/buildtesters/buildtest_spack:latest which means that some of the example output needs to be generated manually.
 There is a script `doc-examples.py <https://github.com/buildtesters/buildtest/blob/devel/scripts/spack_container/doc-examples.py>`_ that is responsible for auto-generating the documentation examples inside the container.
 To get started you will need to run the following commands.